mariagwyn/mariagwyn.github.io/_posts/courses/2018-01-23-EthicsAnglicanLiberative.md

 * Do the three approaches stand alone?
 How might they support or detract from one another?

 #### Further (Optional) Reading:
-On Kant:
+On Ethics:
+Beverly Wildung Harrison, *Making the Connections: Essays in Feminist Social Ethics* On Kant:
 * Johnson, Robert and Cureton, Adam, "Kant's Moral Philosophy", The Stanford Encyclopedia of Philosophy (Fall 2017 Edition), Edward N. Zalta (ed.), URL = <https://plato.stanford.edu/archives/fall2017/entries/kant-moral/>.
 * Immanuel Kant, *The Groundwork of the Metaphysics of Morals*
-* Immanuel Kant, *The Fundamental Principlies of the Metaphysics of Ethics* On Mill:
+* Immanuel Kant, *The Fundamental Principlies of the Metaphysics of Ethics*

+On Mill:
 * Macleod, Christopher, "John Stuart Mill", The Stanford Encyclopedia of Philosophy (Spring 2017 Edition), Edward N. Zalta (ed.), URL = <https://plato.stanford.edu/archives/spr2017/entries/mill/>.
 * John Stuart Mill, *Utilitarianism*